 Operating revenues are revenues tied directly to transit and transit related services.
-2021 operating revenues for Jefferson Transit were \$0.00.
-Passenger Fares for Transit Services includes fares for fixed route, Dial-a-Ride and Rideshare programs.
-Due to the COVID-19 pandemic, Jefferson Transit made the decision to go zero fare to reduce contact between transit employees and the general public.
-Because of COVID-19 related social distancing requirements, Jefferson Transit did not actively recruit Rideshare groups in 2021.
-The Jefferson Transit Authority Board passed a zero fare policy in April 2022 on regular Fixed Route and Dial-a-Ride passenger trips.
+2022 operating revenues for Jefferson Transit were \$11,700.
+Jefferson Transit collects passenger fare for the Kingston Express Route service and collects zero fare on all other fixed-route and paratransit (Dial-A-Ride) services.
+Jefferson Transit did not actively recruit Rideshare groups in 2022.
+The Jefferson Transit Authority Board passed a zero-fare policy in April 2022 on regular Fixed Route and Dial-a-Ride passenger trips, and zero fare for all youths 18 and under on all transit services.